sgerogia/sgerogia.github.io/_posts/2022-10-20-Stablecoin-Openbanking.md

 ## v4 - TPP bank client

+With the smart contract fairly well covered, it is time to turn our attention to the TPP's automated process.
-Create a new folder to hold our Go code
+We will implement it in Go.
+Create a new sub-folder, next to `chain` to hold our Go code.
 ```bash
 mkdir tpp-client && cd tpp-client
 go mod init github.com/sgerogia/hello-stablecoin/tpp-client
 ```

-We will use the go-resty library
+For the interactions with the bank's OpenBanking APIs, we will use the [go-resty] (LINK needed) library.
 `go get github.com/go-resty/resty/v2`

-and create an abstract TPP client interface and a concrete Natwest client implementation.
+and create an abstract [TPP client interface] (LINK to class) and a concrete [Natwest sandbox] (LINK to code) implementation.

+The end-to-end [integration test] (LINK to code) verifies the correct functionality of the banking client, for the entire lifecycle.
-End-to-end integration test verifies correct functionality of the client The integration test has hard-coded account numbers from our test data set Here we take advantage of the programmatic approval consent offered by the Natwest sandbox
+Note that this version of the test has hard-coded account numbers from our test data set.
+A better implementation would be using an external data file.
+Also note that we are taking advantage of the [programmatic consent approval] (deep LINK to code) offered by the Natwest sandbox to progress the test.

+With the banking interaction done, it is time to move on to...

 ## v5 - Server-side cryptography